nz-z/nz-z/README.md

-### Hello World, I'm Anna  👋
+### Hello, I am Naz  ♥👋

  <img align="right" alt="GIF" src="https://github.com/arsentieva/arsentieva/blob/main/code.gif?raw=true" width="500" height="320" />

-## I'm a Wife, Mother, Developer, Creator, and Mentor!!
+## I'm dabbling in software and trying to learn even more!!
-- ✍
+- 🎀 I am working on json and python.
-- 🔭
+- 🐾 I am a student and I try to improve myself at home.
-- 🌱
+- 🌺 I'm looking forward to learning many more programming languages.
-- 👯
+- 👯 I love you, never get bored and work.
-- 💬
+- 💟 If there is anything you want, you can always ask me.
-- 😄 Pronouns: She/Her
+- ❄ Pronouns: She/Her